hashicorp/consul/middleware/secondary/README.md

 # secondary

-`secondary` enables serving a zone retrieved from a primary server.
+*secondary* enables serving a zone retrieved from a primary server.

 ## Syntax

 ~~~
-secondary [zones...]
+secondary [ZONES...]
 ~~~

-* `zones` zones it should be authoritative for.
+* **ZONES** zones it should be authoritative for.
 If empty, the zones from the configuration block are used.
 Note that without a remote address to *get* the zone from, the above is not that useful.

 A working syntax would be:

 ~~~
 secondary [zones...] {
-    transfer from address
+    transfer from ADDRESS
-    [transfer to address]
+    [transfer to ADDRESS]
 }
 ~~~